 When an option has literally hours or minutes until expiration, the game fundamentally changes.
 Time decay accelerates exponentially.
 Volatility compresses.
 And most importantly: the probability math that governed 30-day options becomes irrelevant.

-Warning: 0DTE is not for everyone.
+Warning: 0DTE scalping is not for everyone.
 Capital discipline is non-negotiable.
-If you cannot follow mechanical rules without emotion, skip this guide and return to 30-45 day puts.
+If you cannot follow mechanical rules without emotion, skip this guide and return to 30-45 day puts or learn credit spread basics first.
+For a broader overview of 0DTE income strategies, see our 0DTE Options Strategy guide.
+New to options decay mechanics?
+Start with our theta decay by DTE guide before attempting these intraday setups.

-Standard options lose value gradually as expiration approaches.
-A 30-DTE option loses ~3-5% per day due to theta decay.
+Standard options lose value gradually.
+A 30-DTE option loses ~3-5% per day.
 A 1-DTE option loses ~15-25% per day.
+A 0-DTE option loses value in minutes—and that decay is your profit engine when you're on the right side of it.

 Theta Explosion